A lot or a little?

 Is it any good?

 This comprehensive editing tool promotes unique content and communication with members of the creative community, but it's a bit tricky to figure out at first and has some iffy images.
-VSCO is versatile in that users can just edit and post pictures or also take advantage of the social elements.
+VSCO is versatile in that users can just edit and post pictures and video or also take advantage of the social elements.
 Its feed is more a collection of professional photographs, editorial, and creative images than Instagram, and there's an emphasis on the editing tool and creation of unique images.
 The preset suggestions for each photograph are also pretty cool, especially if you are new to editing and find it overwhelming to sift through all the possible options.
 Unfortunately, the interface isn't super clear, and learning to navigate the app with enough proficiency in order to take full advantage of its features will take some trial and error.

 Talk to your kids about ...